browserengineering/book/book/animations.md

-While visual effect animations in our browser are now efficient and *composited*, they are not *threaded* in the sense of [Chapter 12][threaded-12]: the animation still ticks on the main thread, and if there is a slow JavaScript or other task clogging the task queue, animations will stutter.
+While visual effect animations in our browser are now efficient and *composited*, they are not *threaded* in the sense of [Chapter 12][threaded-12]: the animation still ticks on the main thread, and if there is some slow JavaScript or other task clogging the task queue, animations will stutter.
 This is a significant problem for real browsers, so almost all of them support threaded opacity, transform and filter animations; some support certain kinds of clip animations as well.
 Adding threaded animations to our